-The Ground Jury, fForeign Technical Delegate will be appointed by the FEI in consultation with the Organising Committee.
-All Eventing Officials must be selected from the FEI Level 3 list. and The Veterinary Commission and/or Foreign Veterinary Delegate, will be appointed by the FEI in consultation with the Organising Committee. in accordance with the VRs
+The Ground Jury, Foreign Technical Delegate will be appointed by the FEI in consultation with the Organising Committee.
+All Eventing Officials must be selected from the FEI Level 3_and 4 list.
+The Veterinary Commission and/or Foreign Veterinary Delegate will be appointed in accordance with the VRs